-Pre - Disaster Phase

-- Conduct Institutional Audit (including Institutional & Training Needs Assessment) - 2.
-Survey and documentation of local indigenous coping strategies to be undertaken and analyzed for harmonization of SOPs - 3.
-Intensive Capacity Building Measures to be taken for data collection and analysis; - 4.
-Develop modules for intensive sensitization sessions regarding the special needs of the elderly and persons with disabilities, especially the women with disabilities for the first responders including community members (men, women & youth) - 5.
+3. Pre - Disaster Phase Under the 1.
+Conduct Institutional Audit (including Institutional & Training Needs Assessment) supervision of NDMA & PDMAs: - Federal Bureau of Statistics (FBS), ment 2.
+Survey and documentation of local indigenous coping strategies to be undertaken and analyzed for harmonization of SOPs - Survey of Pakistan, - Provincial Management & Professional ty Develop 3.
+Intensive Capacity Building Measures to be taken for data collection and analysis; Development Departments, - Education Departments, and - Relevant expertise Institutional Strengthening & Capacity Development 4.
+Develop modules for intensive sensitization sessions regarding the special needs of the elderly and persons with disabilities, especially the women with disabilities for the first responders including community members (men, women & youth) from private sector, and - Relevant credible Civil Society Organisations/ NGOs working in the field nstitutional Stren 5.
 Integration of knowledge regarding sensitivities concerning the persons with disabilities, the elderly, and women belonging to this category of VGs in the training modules as well as in the curriculums of local school/college - 6.
-Training Modules to be developed and Joint provincial TOTs to be organized periodically - 7.
+Training Modules to be developed and Joint provincial TOTs to be organized periodically 7.
 Periodic Trainings & Workshops to be organized for the relevant staff & NGOs on sensitization & handling of the differential needs & concerns of men & women